CITALOPRAM WITHDRAWAL SYMPTOMS / HELP WEANING OFF CITALOPRAM NATURALLY

 CITALOPRAM WITHDRAWAL TIMELINE

 It is estimated that 56% of people quitting antidepressants will experience withdrawal symptoms.
 Citalopram, like all antidepressants, work by altering our natural neurotransmitter production, often shunting Serotonin or Norepinephrine levels higher in the brain while starving other areas of the body.
 Citalopram withdrawal can be mistaken for depression and the physical complaints not identified.
-Tapering Citalopram slowly is necessary to minimize the Citalopram withdrawal symptoms.
+Weaning off Citalopram slowly is necessary to minimize the Citalopram withdrawal symptoms.
 Generally the first symptoms are felt after either missing a dose or reducing a dosage.
 For some the Citalopram withdrawal symptoms are severe, immediately interfering with life, and for others the symptoms are more tolerable.
 If you want help to safely taper Citalopram, please contact our experts.*

 CITALOPRAM WITHDRAWAL SUCCESS STORIES